 One thing that convinced of this is Dr. Martin Seligman’s 1990 book, Learned Optimism.
 Seligman says that, “Optimists are higher achievers and have better overall health.”
 On the other hand, “pessimists are more likely to give up in the face of adversity or to suffer from depression.”
 Seligman believes pessimists can learn to be optimists.

 Another recent piece that talks focuses on the same topic can be found at Health Ambition.
 The post notes a number of health benefits to positive thinking and how negativity increases pain.
+And as noted on the blog Self-Development Secrets, I need to stay positive even if those around me are not.

 So, I hope BR, aka Mr. Positive can take that good attitude from the baseball field and translate it to the rest of his life.
 As he does so, he can be my coach!
 I want to be more positive too.